 We want ACU to be a nice and safe place where people can enjoy themselves.
 To make this possible we have some house rules.
 We hope you enjoy your time with us!

-ACU prefers cash payment in the bar.
+ACU does not use any forms of electronic payment in the bar.
 So if you want to buy a drink or pay for entry, hit the ATM first!